 The ombudsperson is an independent figure you can contact when you encounter structural problems and injustices within the UvA.
 You can do so confidentially and without formalities.
 If the ombudsperson considers it necessary, they can mediate between parties and/or carry out an independent investigation.

-In addition to the existing facilities listed here, the UvA has opened an external reporting point for undesirable behaviour at CAOP.
+In addition to the existing facilities listed here, the UvA has opened an independent reporting point for undesirable behaviour at CAOP.
 The CAOP will register all the reports it receives before passing them on to the UvA.
 It will also monitor the handling of reports by the UvA to make sure they are followed up.
-The external contact point will remain available until at least 1 January 2021.

 You can find more information and contact details at www.reportingpointundesirablebehaviouruva.nl